This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 If not, just use the entire biscuit to wrap the hot dog in.
 If you prefer that some of the hot dog stay uncovered, cut the biscuit in half.

 - Cheese.
 You can add cheese to each pigs in a blanket.
-Sprinkle cheddar cheese on the hot dog before wrapping or place a thin slice of American cheese beside the hot dog.
+Sprinkle cheddar cheese on the hot dog before wrapping or place a thin slice of American or pepper jack cheese beside the hot dog.
 Either way, it will be delicious.

 - Bacon.
 Add bacon to the hot dog and wrap the crescent rolls around it.
 I think the bacon would be good with cheese too.